dpoarch/laravel-api-mail/README.md

 {
     "name":"",
-    "email":"nevored01@gmail.com",
-    "subject": "Test Mailer123",
+    "email":"testgmailer@mailinaitor.com",
+    "subject": "Laravel Test Mail",
-    "message":"This is a sample test mail run", "attachment": ""
+    "message":"This is a sample test mail message..", "attachment": ""
 }

 ```
+attachment json should be a base64 string

 2. Open Horizon using `php artisan horizon` make sure the Redis is open.